kaitken17/colab_based_projects/README.md

 Also a follow-up to the multi-class RNN work above.
 I am to leverage our understanding of how RNNs trained on such tasks behave in order to better understand the efficacy of echo-state networks.

+### RNN RL

+Some early work attempting to apply our dynamical systems analysis to RNNs trained on reinforcement learning tasks.